Disc bulges slipped disc and sciatica

 What is a disc?

-It is a spongy shock absorbing disc in your spine located between each of the vertebra in your spine from your neck to the bottom of your spine.
+A disc is a spongy shock absorbing tissue in your spine located between each of the vertebra from your neck to your tail bone.
+The role of the disc is to absorb shock and forces coming through the spine in order to protect the vertebra and surrounding structures.

 What is a disc bulge?